-Symbol mode enables you to enter symbols such as @ or % into a text message.
+Symbol mode enables you to enter symbols, such as @ or %, into a text message.

-- 1. In standby mode, press the left soft key ((i)) Menu, then press (3 to compose a new text message. - 2.
-Enter the phone number of the recipient, then press - 3.
-Press the left soft key ((:)) Option to display a pop-up menu containing the following options
+- In standby mode, press the left soft key () Menu, then press pres - 2.
+Enter the phone number of the recipient, then press or - 3.
+Press the left soft key () Option to display a pop-up menu containing the following options

-ABC Text Format Add Media Canned Msg
+ABC Text Format Add Media Quick Text

-- 4. ABC is highlighted.
-Use the navigation left/right keys to display Symbol, then press .
-The first of four screens of symbols appear in the display. - Use the navigation left/right keys to page through the other symbols, if necessary. - 6.
-Enter the key that corresponds with the symbol that you wish to enter.
-For example, press 4 for an exclamation point (!). - Repeat steps 3 through 6 to insert as many symbols into your message as desired.
+- 5. Use the left and right navigation keys to page through the other symbols, if necessary. - Press the key that corresponds with the symbol that you want to enter.
+For example, press for an exclamation point (!). etc. - 7.
+Repeat steps 3 through 6 to insert as many symbols into your message as needed.

-Send SMS text messages
+Send TXT messages

-- 1. In standby mode, press the left soft key () Menu, then press (300), (1.-). - 2.
-Enter the phone number of the recipient, then press .

-- 3. Enter the text for your message using the keypad. - At any point while composing a message, press the left soft key () Option to display the options listed in the following table.
+- 1. In standby mode, press the left soft key () Menu, then press prov. - 2.
+Enter the phone number of the recipient, then press con. - 3.
+Enter the text for your message using the keypad. - At any point while composing a message, press the left soft key () Option to display the options listed in the following table.

-Option Function ABC The entry mode for your message.
+Option Function АВС The entry mode for your message.
 Other modes, which are hidden, are Symbol, 123, and T9 Word.
 Use the navigation key to display each of the text entry modes.
 Text Format Choose the size, alignment, bold, italic, and other options for formatting your text.
 Add Media Add a picture, animation, or melody to your message.
-Canned Msg Insert a pre-composed message into the body of your current message.
+Quick Text Insert a pre-composed message into the body of your current message.